Magorx/anchated/README.md

 # anchated
-Simple anonymous char roulet with editable connector.
-It's not hard to run your own server, btw (check main.py and edit cursed_client.py constants)
+Simple anonymous chat roulet.
+It's not hard to run your own server btw (check main.py and edit cursed_client.py constants)

 ### !!!WARNING!!!
 encryption is not used at all, raw data is being transmitted